Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/decisions/0001_llm_domain_implementation.md

 ### Positive

-1. **Abstraction of Provider APIs**: The domain services interact with a consistent interface (LlmService) regardless of the underlying LLM provider, making it easier to switch providers or support multiple providers.

-2. **Improved Maintainability**: Changes to provider APIs are isolated to the provider-specific implementation functions, limiting the impact on the rest of the application.
+1. **Improved Security**: API keys are not stored in the browser's local storage, reducing risks of key exposure.

+2. **Explicit API Key Handling**: Each service method explicitly requires the API key, making the dependency clear.

+3. **Simplified Implementation**: The implementation focuses on a single provider (Anthropic), making it more straightforward.

-3. **Separation of Concerns**: The LLM domain is responsible only for LLM interactions, while the modeling domain focuses on domain modeling logic.
+4. **Separation of Concerns**: The LLM domain is responsible only for LLM interactions, while the modeling domain focuses on domain modeling logic.

-4. **Client-Side Security**: API keys are stored locally in the user's browser and sent directly to the LLM provider, avoiding the need for a server to handle sensitive credentials.

-5. **Flexibility**: The design supports adding new LLM providers with minimal changes to the codebase.
+5. **Flexibility**: The design allows API keys to be managed by the application in various ways.

 ### Negative

 1. **Client-Side Performance**: LLM API calls from the client may introduce latency, especially for complex prompts.

-2. **Browser Limitations**: The application is subject to browser limitations for API calls and local storage.
+2. **Browser Limitations**: The application is subject to browser limitations for API calls.

-3. **Dependency on External APIs**: The application depends on the availability and stability of third-party LLM APIs.
+3. **Dependency on External APIs**: The application depends on the availability and stability of the Anthropic API.

 ### Risks and Mitigations

-1. **Risk**: LLM provider APIs may change, breaking the integration.
+1. **Risk**: Anthropic API may change, breaking the integration.
    - **Mitigation**: Isolate provider-specific code in private functions, making updates easier to implement.

-2. **Risk**: Different providers have different capabilities and response formats.
-   - **Mitigation**: Normalize responses in the provider-specific functions to ensure a consistent interface.

-3. **Risk**: API keys stored in the browser may be vulnerable.
+2. **Risk**: API keys passed through function arguments may be exposed in stack traces or logs.
-   - **Mitigation**: Use encryption for stored API keys and implement proper security measures.
+   - **Mitigation**: Implement proper error handling to prevent API keys from appearing in logs or stack traces.

 ## Implementation Notes

-1. We will need to add dependencies for the LLM provider APIs (e.g., @anthropic-ai/sdk for Anthropic).
+1. We will focus on supporting Anthropic's Claude API.

 2. The LlmService should include error handling and retry logic for API failures.

-3. We should implement a mechanism to validate API keys before saving them.
+3. We should implement a mechanism to validate API keys before using them.

 4. The LlmPromptFactory should include templates for different domain modeling tasks.